oasis-tcs/openc2-ap-er/oc2edr.md

 Table 2.3-1 defines the Commands that are valid in the context of the ER profile.
 An Action (the top row in Table 2.3-1) paired with a Target (the first column in Table 2.3-1) defines a valid Command.
 The subsequent subsections provide the property tables applicable to each OpenC2 Command.

-Table 2.3-2 defines the Commands from the slpf namespace that are valied in the context of the ER profile.
+Table 2.3-2 defines the Commands from the edr namespace that are valid in the context of the ER profile.

 **Table 2.3-1.
 Command Matrix**